 The Marloes peninsula is on the west coast of Pembrokeshire at the southern end of St Brides Bay.
 Dale is located on the south side of the peninsula while Marloes is on the north side.

 Dale is tucked away in a sheltered bay while Marloes is in a much wilder and exposed location.

 Accommodation is widely available in Dale, Marloes and neighbouring villages.
 The nearest hotels, however, would be in Milford Haven.
-There are several B&Bs, guesthouses and a farm guesthouse plus a few camp sites and touring caravan sites for camping.
-Several caravan parks with self catering static caravans can be found at Little Haven and Hasguard Cross.
+There are several B&BS, guesthouses and a farm guesthouse plus a few camp sites and touring caravan sites.
 There are numerous self catering cottages on the Marloes Peninsula.
-There's a youth hostel near to Marloes Sands, a bunkhouse at Herbrandston and a field studies centre at Dale fort.
+There’s a youth hostel near to Marloes Sands and a bunkhouse at Herbrandston.